-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - One (1) routine eye exam per year.
-Allowance towards the purchase of a complete set of eyeglasses or contact lenses every year.
+Services that are covered for you What you must pay when you get these services anticipate, and you can't wait until you are back in our plans service area to obtain services.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
+This coverage is available worldwide.
+Teladoc is Senior Care Plus' preferred Virtual Visit vendor.
+To access the platform, please navigate to the following website to register your account, member.teladoc.com/signin .
+You may also contact Customer Service or Teladoc directly, 1-800-835-2362, for more information on how to use these services.
+No prior authorization required for Teladoc.
+Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) \$0 for each Medicare-covered eye exam (diagnosis and treatment for disease and conditions of the eye). \$0 copayment of the Medicare- approved amount for one pair of eyeglasses or one set of contact lenses after each cataract surgery with an intraocular lens. \$0 copayment copayment for each yearly routine eye exam.
+Up to a \$400 allowance towards the purchase of a complete set of eyeglasses or contact lenses every year.